conda/conda/docs/source/install/quick.rst

 Now close and re-open your terminal window for the changes to take effect.

-To test your installation, enter the command ``conda list.`` If installed correctly, you will see a list of packages that were installed.
+To test your installation, enter the command ``conda list`` If installed correctly, you will see a list of packages that were installed.

 Next, go to our :doc:`30-minute conda test drive </test-drive>`.